 FYI, I found all the items listed in the "recording the piano section" with the exception of the iMic through musiciansfriend for just under $200 shipped if you wanted to update that information for 2008.
 The iMic was available on ebay for $20.
 This setup works pretty well even with a Kawaii K-25 (upright, since that is what I'm using - no need to pull this guy all apart to get the sound out, just flipping the lid open gave me the best recording, but it took me a while to figure that out since I opened the whole thing up to start with and moved it around the room to get the best sound).
 I appreciate all the tips in the article.
 It was well written, so I would appreciate my thanks to go out to all those associated with putting that section together.

-[name & contact info witheld to respect sender's privacy]
+[name & contact info witheld to respect the sender's privacy]